Julian-Hochhaus/lmfitxps/docs/usage.rst

     # Access the fit results
     print(result.fit_report())

-The `result` object, an instance of the `ModelResult` class, contains the following:
+The `result` object, an instance of the `ModelResult` class, holds, besides others, the following properties:

-- **Fit result**: The optimal parameter values and their uncertainties.
+- `fit_report()`: Return a printable fit report.
+It contains fit statistics and best-fit values with uncertainties and correlations..

-- **Fit report**: A comprehensive summary of the fit process.
+- `best_fit`: The model function, evaluated with best-fit parameters

-- **Best fit**: The model values for the best fit.
+- `residual`: Holds the residual, the difference between the data and best fitted model.

-- **Residuals**: Differences between the observed and fitted values.
+- `eval_components()`: Allows to evaluate each component of a composite model function.

-- **Statistics**: Various fit statistics such as reduced chi-square and Akaike information criterion.
+- ** Fit statistics** : Various parameters indicating the goodness of the fit, such as Akaike Information Criterion (`aic`), Bayesian Information Criterion (`bic`), best-fit chi-square statistics ('chisqr`) and the reduced chi-square ('redchi`), etc.

-For additional details about the `ModelResult` class and its methods, please refer to the `lmfit ModelResult documentation <https://lmfit.github.io/lmfit-py/model.html#the-modelresult-class>`_.
+For additional details about the `ModelResult` class and its methods and attributes, please refer to the `lmfit ModelResult documentation <https://lmfit.github.io/lmfit-py/model.html#the-modelresult-class>`_.

 Example Usage of Different Models